Islamic Trading Accounts

 - Instant trade execution

-- Similar trading CFD conditions, services and features as other AvaTrade trading accounts; the only difference being the elimination of non-Sharia compliant interest charges
+- Similar trading conditions, services and features as other AvaTrade trading accounts; the only difference being the elimination of non-Sharia compliant interest charges

 - Free and unlimited access to all AvaTrade trading platforms including WebTrader, and Android and iOS platforms